EMS Plus Review

 - Easy To Use: The features and layout are simple, making it easy for anyone to use even if they have no prior POS experience.

 Overall, EMS+ rates just 2 out of 5 stars.
-As a potential competitor to Square, it offers lower rates for card-present transactions and, in theory, it also provides 24/7 phone and email customer support.
-On the other hand, the card readers are notoriously unreliable, forcing merchants to manually key in transactions — and pay a higher rate.
+As a potential competitor to Square, it offers lower rates for card-present transactions.
+In theory, it also provides phone and email customer support 24/7.
+On the other hand, the card readers are notoriously unreliable, forcing merchants to key in transactions manually — and pay a higher rate.
 The app itself frequently crashes as well, so you might not even be able to use it to process payments at all.
 Also, the 24/7 customer support isn’t nearly as useful or reliable (or as “24/7”) as EMS would like you to think it is.
 The Android version of the EMS+ app additionally has numerous, unresolved compatibility issues that make it unusable for some or even most merchants who use Android.

 So is EMS+ right for you?
 Probably not.
 If your business is very small, and if you can get by with just using a mobile processing system, EMS+ might work for you…sometimes.
 While there are no guarantees, it probably helps if you’re using an iPhone or iPad.
 Generally, EMS+ has the feel of a half-baked product that only exists to compete with Square and other mobile processing solutions.
 I would only use this product as a backup of last resort in case your Square (or other Square alternative) account isn’t working.
 With payment processing, both service reliability and customer support matter a lot.
 To that end, Square, Payment Depot Mobile, or even PayPal Here are all far superior mobile payment processing providers compared to EMS+, despite their slightly higher (but competitive) rates.